Oronafrankie87/Francisco-Orona-Portfolio/README.md

-Portfolio for Francisco Orona
+# Portfolio for Francisco Orona

 https://oronafrankie87.github.io./Francisco-Orona-Portfolio/

+## About me
-# Hello my name is Francisco Orona, This is my portfolio page and I'm looking forward to adding more to it.
+Hello my name is Francisco Orona, This is my portfolio page and I'm looking forward to adding more to it.
 In the page there is a short About me section, links to my Work and a contact section.
 This page, although simple in its design, was made to be responsive to any screen it is viewed on and easy to understand and navigate.

 ## Table of contents:
 -Mock up image